 The intensity of the light formula

 We know that different aquariums require different light intensities.
-However, how does the light intensity bring effects to your aquarium?
+However, how does the light intensity affect your aquarium?
 Here we should know one word – circadian cycle.
 Not only humans, but fish also follow the circadian cycle.
 The cycle tells them when to eat or rest.
-And the light intensities during sunrise and sunset are different.
+The light intensities during sunrise and sunset are different.
 As for many fish, they need rest at night.
 So you should decrease the light intensity at night or turn off the light.
 Furthermore, too much light will accelerate the thriving of algae, which may be bad for your tank.

 As for aquatic plants, they need enough light intensity to photosynthesize.
 Without photosynthesis, your plants can not get the necessary nutrients to grow, as well as produce oxygen for your tank.
 The aquatic plants’ leaves will gradually turn yellow and even decayed.
 In the end, most plants are probably suffering death.
 In a word, ideal light intensity is critically crucial for your tank.